Himakar1/EdTech-Innovators-Empowering-Education-Through-Technology/README.md

-# EdTech-Innovators-Empowering-Education-Through-Technology
+"EdTech-Innovators-Empowering- Education-Through-Technology" GitHub repository:

 # EdTech Innovators: Empowering Education Through Technology

-Welcome to the EdTech Innovators GitHub repository!
-We're here to revolutionize education through the power of technology.
+Welcome to the "EdTech Innovators: Empowering Education Through Technology" repository!
+This project aims to showcase innovative educational technology solutions that are revolutionizing the field of education.

+## Project Overview

+This repository serves as a platform to share and collaborate on EdTech projects that empower the next generation of learners.
+It features a collection of resources, code samples, and project demos that highlight the potential of technology in redefining education.

+## Repository Structure

+-'src/: Contains the source code for various EdTech projects.

+- `demos/: Includes project demos and video demonstrations.

+- `resources/: Provides additional resources, such as research papers, articles, and relevant links.

-## About Us
+## Getting Started

-At EdTech Innovators, we believe in the transformative potential of technology in education.
-Our mission is to empower learners and educators alike through innovative Ed tech solutions.

-## What We Do

-- Develop cutting-edge educational technology tools and platforms.
-- Collaborate with educators to create engaging and personalized learning experiences.
-- Bridge the gap between traditional teaching methods and digital advancements.
-- Foster a community of passionate individuals dedicated to improving education.

-## How to Contribute

-We welcome contributions from developers, designers, educators, and anyone passionate about Ed tech.
-Here's how you can get involved:
+To explore the projects and demos in this repository:

-1. Fork this repository to your GitHub account.
+1. Clone the repository to your local machine using the following command:git clone https://github.com/himakar1/EdTech-Innovators -Empowering-Education-Through -Technology.git

+2. Navigate to the specific project or demo folder that you're interested in.

+3. Follow the instructions provided in the project's README file to set up and run the project locally.

+## Contributions

+Contributions to this repository are we3lcome!
+If you have an EdTech project or demo that you'd like to share, please follow these steps:

+1. Fork this repository.

-2. Create a new branch with a descriptive name for your contribution.
+2. Create a new branch with a descriptive name, such as `feature/add-new-project` or `fix/bug-in-demo`.

-3. Make your changes or additions.
+3. Add your project files or demo to the appropriate folder.

-4. Submit a pull request, and our team will review your contribution.
-5.
+4. Commit your changes and push them to your forked repository.
+5. Create a pull request to merge your changes into the main repository.

-Let's work together to empower education through technology!
+Let's work together to empower education through technology
+## Primary Azure Technologies
+1.Azure data lake storage
+2.Azure DevOps
+3.Azure machine learning
+4.Azure cognitive services